CoolBeansProgramming/EDA-Air-Pollution-Case-Study/README.md

 6) Compare emissions from motor vehicle sources in Baltimore City with emissions from motor vehicle sources in Los Angeles County, California.
 Which city has seen greater changes over time in motor vehicle emissions?

-This project also includes a CodeBook describing the variables and any transformations made.
+This project also includes a `CodeBook.md` describing the variables and any transformations made.